microsoft/azuredevopslabs/labs/tfs/readyroll/readme.md

    <img src="images/image27.png" />

-4. Let's run a script for generating few more databases.
+4. Let's run a script for generating a few more databases.
 Copy the contents of the script from the path **C:\PartsUnlimitedDB** and paste it in a new query in your
    Sql Server Management Studio.

    <img src="images/image28.png" width="624"/>